Pyreko/yt-community-post-archiver/README.md

 yt-community-post-archiver -o output/ -p ~/.config/chromium/  "https://www.youtube.com/@WatsonAmelia/membership"
 ```

-By default this will use the default profile name; if you need to override this then use `-n` as well.
+By default this will use the default profile name; if you need to override this then use `-n` as well. **I highly recommend
+creating a new profile for using this tool (whether it's Chrome or Firefox) just so it doesn't accidentally delete some tabs or something**.

 ##### Use cookies file